 Gardening Answers Knowledgebase

-I live in a condo that is surrounded by land owned by the condo association.
-The conifers on the site have now grown to a height that is beginning to obstruct the view of the neighbors.
-We have a covenant with these neighbors not to exceed a height of 25 ft with our trees.
+I live in a condo.
+The conifers on the site are beginning to obstruct the view of the neighbors.
+Our covenant with these neighbors says trees must not exceed a height of 25 feet.
 Last year several of the conifers were topped and others removed.
 Our concern now is that we may have to either top or remove more trees.
-In addition to not wanting to block the view of our neighbors, our association does not want to destabilize the ground - we all live on a hillside.
+We don't want to block the neighbors' view but we also don't want to destabilize the ground - we all live on a hillside.
 What can we do over the next 5, 10, 15, 20 years to decrease the number of conifers and replace them with other trees that will be neighbor-friendly and keep our hill stable?

 The short answer is to plant shrubs and groundcovers.